KayneNetSec/networking-labs/README.md

 Hands-on Cisco Packet Tracer and cybersecurity labs completed as part of a Certificate IV in Cyber Security and independent CCNA study.
 Covers switching, routing and network security configuration.

+Each lab is completed independently before any demonstration video is consulted.
+Where video guidance was used, it is noted in the write-up.

 ---

 ## Labs